 - Batch size for the TE practical /tutorial shall be of 15 students.
-On forming the batches, if the strength of remaining student exceeds7, then a new batch shall be formed. - Vocational Training (evaluated at B.E.
+On forming the batches, if the strength of remaining student exceeds 7, then a new batch shall be formed. - Vocational Training (evaluated at B.E.
 Part-I) of minimum 15 days shall be completed in any vacation after S.E.
 Part-II but before B.E.
-Part-I & and evaluated on the basis of presentation as well as training report. - Student shall select one Self Learning Module at T.E.
+Part-I & and evaluated based on presentation as well as training report. - Student shall select one as Self Learning Module at T.E.
 Part I and T.E.
-Part II each from Technical and Humanities and Social. - Sciences Group with at least one Self Learning Module from the Humanities and Social Sciences Group. - Curriculum for Humanities and Social Sciences Self Learning Modules is common for all under graduate programs of faculty of Engineering and Technology. - Minimum four assignments for Self-Learning Modules at T.E.
+Part II each from Technical and Humanities and Social - Sciences Group with at least one as Self Learning Module from the Humanities and Social Sciences Group - Curriculum for Humanities and Social Sciences Self Learning Modules is common for all undergraduate programmes of faculty of Engineering and Technology - Minimum four assignments for Self-Learning Modules at T.E.
 Part I and T.E.
-Part II shall be submitted by the students which shall be evaluated by a Module Coordinator assigned by institute / department. - Project group for T.E (Electrical) Part II Mini Project shall not be of more than three student. - ICA shall be a continuous process based on student's performance in class tests, assignments, homework, subject seminars, quizzes, and laboratory books and their interaction and attendance for theory and lab sessions as applicable.
+Part II shall be submitted by the students which shall be evaluated by a Module Coordinator assigned by institute / department - Project group for T.E.(Electrical) Part II Mini Project shall not be of more than three students - Project group for B.E.(Electrical) Part I and Part II shall not be of more than FOUR students. - ICA shall be a continuous process based on student's performance in class tests, assignments, homework, subject seminars, quizzes, laboratory books and their interaction and attendance for theory and lab sessions as applicable - Open Elective I & II shall be common and open for the students of the branches Electronics Engineering, Electronics & Telecommunication Engineering and Electrical Engineering.
+Students of these branches can take any of these Open Electives.
+Syllabus and university examination question will be same for all these branches.